Hot weather adds to NHS pressure as doctors strike

 In talks last month, the government offered an extra 5%, which Health Secretary Steve Barclay called "fair and reasonable", adding the "extremely disappointing" walkout would put patients at risk.

+"I really do fear what the state of the economy will be by the time of the next general election - I can't yet be sure what the state of the public finances will be and at the moment I'm fearing the worst."

+Prof Powis told the same programme that other discussions held between government and other NHS employees showed it was possible to resolve disputes, but the "key is talking".

-But BMA junior-doctor leader Dr Vivek Trivedi said the offer "beggars belief" given inflation had reached double-digits this year.
+BMA junior doctor leader Dr Vivek Trivedi said the offer from government "beggars belief" given inflation had reached double-digits this year.

 'Properly valued'